Kils-dev/Personal_WaspScripts/README.md

 ## Features:
 ```
-- Uses a Custom World Hopper Handler (**TLDR:** You can choose your desired world regions or you can use your own CUSTOM list):
+- Uses a Custom World Hopper Handler (**TLDR:** You can choose your desired world regions, or you can use your own CUSTOM list):
   -- You can Enable/Disable World Hopping.
   -- You can Enable/Disable Total Level World Hopping.
   -- Regions: EU, NAEast, NAWest, AUS.
   -- Configurable CUSTOM World List.

 - Automatically:
-  -- Detects if the user has a anti-fire shield equiped to fight Ensouled Dragon Heads.
+  -- Detects if the user has a anti-fire shield equipped to fight Ensouled Dragon Heads.
   -- Detects if the user is wearing a Serpentine helm to fight Ensouled Kalphite Heads.
-     --- In case the user is not wearing it it will withdraw the Antipoison you specified in the settings.
+     --- In case the user is not wearing it, then it will withdraw the Antipoison you specified in the settings.
   -- Uses the correct Prayer Protection if it's enabled in the settings.
      --- Make sure you have the required Prayer level to use Protect from Melee and/or Protect from Missile (if you don't it will also detect this).
   -- Detect most stuff that you might do wrong and stop the script, telling you what was the cause.
-  -- Teleports to the bank you specified in the settings if your health is bellow 30%.
+  -- Teleports to the bank you specified in the settings if your health is below 30%.

 - [3] Supported Bank locations:
   -- Castle Wars, Ferox Enclave, Grand Exchange.